Conformal field theory on the plane: Nonabelian affine symmetry

 The separation of variables $\mathcal{K}$ is in general an integral transformation, but in the case of the $\mu$-basis \eqref{mub} of isospin variables, we have

 and the variables on both sides of the relation are functions of one another.

-The KZ-BPZ relation plays in important role in the study of $\widehat{\mathfrak{sl}}_2$-symmetric theories such as the $H_3^+$ model, and one may wonder whether the $\mathfrak{g}$ KZ equations are involved in similar relations for more general choices of the Lie algebra $\mathfrak{g}$.
+The KZ-BPZ relation is useful for studying $\widehat{\mathfrak{sl}}_2$-symmetric theories such as the $H_3^+$ model, and one may wonder whether the $\mathfrak{g}$ KZ equations are involved in similar relations for more general choices of the Lie algebra $\mathfrak{g}$.
 While Sklyanin's separation of variables for the $\mathfrak{sl}_3$ Gaudin model exists, writing the $\mathfrak{sl}_3$ KZ equations in Sklyanin variables however does not lead to the expected generalizations of the BPZ equations \cite{rib08b}, and the reason for this discrepancy is not known.
 Another tentative generalization of the KZ-BPZ relation \eqref{dyy} is to replace the field $V_{\langle 2,1\rangle}$ on the right-hand side with another primary field (degenerate or not).
-Then the resulting expression can be interpreted as an $N$-point function in a theory whose symmetry algebra is a generalization of $\widehat{\mathfrak{sl}}_2$, as argued in \cite{rib08}.
+Then the resulting expression can be interpreted as an $N$-point function in a theory whose symmetry algebra is a generalization of $\widehat{\mathfrak{sl}}_2$ \cite{rib08}.